 - Diarrhea

-If your symptoms are mild, contact your primary care physician to discuss your best options for care.
+If your symptoms are mild, and you are not at risk of severe illness, treat yourself as you would for a bad cold or flu and consider contacting your primary care physician to discuss your best options for care.

 - Trouble breathing